MVIG-SJTU/AlphaPose/docs/run.md

 - `--cfg`: Experiment configure file name
 - `--checkpoint`: Experiment checkpoint file name
 - `--sp`: Run the program using a single process.
 Windows users need to turn this flag on.
 - `--detector`: Detector you can use, yolo/tracker.
+For [YOLOv5](https://github.com/ultralytics/yolov5), you should specify the model, i.e. yolov5x or yolov5m6, etc.
 - `--indir`: Directory of the input images.
 All the images in the directory will be processed.
 - `--list`: A text file list for the input images
 - `--image`: Read single image and process.